 The coverage desired: Automated regression tests can provide high coverage if well-designed.
 However, manual testing may be necessary to supplement automated tests and achieve 100% coverage.

-How do you perform regression testing on your applications or software products?
+How do you perform regression tests on your applications or software products?

-In general, there are three steps for performing regression testing:
+In general, there are three steps for performing these tests:

 Prepare for manual and automated tests: This involves getting the required tools and resources ready, such as test data, test cases, test scripts, and more.

-Identify which changes or upgrades on existing modules of the application will impact its functionalities: You need to specifically identify which areas of the application will be affected by the changes or upgrades to focus your testing efforts during regression testing on those areas.
+Identify which changes or upgrades on existing modules of the application will impact its functionalities: You need to specifically identify which areas of the application will be affected by the changes or upgrades to focus your testing efforts on those areas.

 Use manual and automated tests accordingly: Once you have identified the impacted functionalities, you can use both manual and automation tests to validate that the changes or upgrades have not adversely affected those functionalities.